edgelesssys/contrast/dev-docs/security-overview.md

 1. Installs the Contrast-specific `containerd` shim (`containerd-shim-contrast-cc-v2`).
 2. Installs `QEMU` as the hypervisor.
-3. Deploys the (Initial Guest Virtual Machine) IGVM file.
-The file includes:
+3. Deploys the required files for **direct Linux boot** of the CVM:
-   - Kernel image: Minimal guest OS kernel that will run inside the CVM
+   - **Kernel image**: The minimal guest OS kernel that runs inside the CVM.
-   - Initramfs: Minimal filesystem used during early boot
+   - **Initramfs**: A minimal filesystem used during early boot.
-   - Kernel command line: Boot parameters
+   - **Kernel command line**: Boot parameters, including security settings such as `dm-verity` root hash.
 4. Installs a read-only root filesystem image for pod-CVMs of this class.
 5. Updates `containerd` configuration by adding a runtime plugin corresponding to the specified `handler` (`containerd-shim-contrast-cc-v2`) defined in the Kubernetes `RuntimeClass`.
 6. Restarts `containerd` to apply the new runtime configuration.